Varying the medium surrounding an optical resonator: An efficient and rigorous way to calculate its spectral changes

 In conclusion, we have developed a rigorous and efficient RSE-based approach to treating arbitrarily strong homogeneous perturbations of the medium surrounding an optical system, which is crucial for sensing applications.
 The idea of the approach is to map the changes in the surrounding medium onto the interior of the system, where the resonant states are complete, in this way effectively modifying the resonator while keeping the medium unchanged.
-Such a modified system is then treated by the RSE which requires a fixed basis of resonant state, with the basis size $N$ determined by the required accuracy and the error scaling as $1/N^3$.
-Single-mode approximation and a local RSE using only a few modes are shown to be very accurate for the examples provided, at the same time going significantly beyond the first-order perturbation theory.
+Such a modified system is then treated by the RSE which requires a basis of resonant states fixed for all perturbations, with the basis size $N$ determining the accuracy and the error scaling as $1/N^3$.
+Single- and few-mode approximations are shown to be very accurate for the examples provided, going significantly beyond the first-order theory~\cite{BothOL19}. \\ \\ S.F.A acknowledges scholarship by King Saud University.